Elapsed Time to Degree for Master's and Doctoral Degrees

 How long does it take?

-The Office of Data Analytics examined the elapsed time to degree for master's and doctoral degree recipients from summer 2000 to spring 2003.
-Master's degree recipients average two and a half years to complete their degree while doctoral degree recipients average a little over six years.
+The Office of Data Analytics examined the elapsed time to degree for master's and doctoral degree recipients from fiscal year 2005-06 to fiscal year 2007-08.
+Master's degree recipients averaged a little under two and a half years to complete their degree while doctoral degree recipients averaged five and a half years.

 There is a wide variance in the results by discipline college and degree program, especially at the doctoral level.

-In counting elapsed time, three terms (fall, spring, summer) is counted as one year.
+In counting elapsed time, three terms (fall, spring, summer) are counted as one year.

 Last revision 05/02/16